dabamos/openadms-node/README.md

 OpenADMS Node can either be used with CPython 3.6+ or PyPy3.5.

-The current development version of OpenADMS Node is 0.6 (code name “Fukuyama”).
+The current development version of OpenADMS Node is 0.7 (code name ï¿½Genevaï¿½).
 For more information, see https://www.dabamos.de/.

 ## Installation
 The latest source version of OpenADMS Node can be downloaded by cloning the